-The Office of the Chief Information Officer (OoCIO) and Human Resouces will support managers to get their teams ready to work from home.
+The Office of the Chief Information Officer (OoCIO) and Human Resources can support managers and their teams with working from home.

 As a manager, there are some steps you must take before your team is ready to work from home.

 Identify who from your team can work from home and the level of access they need to the HSE network.
 Prioritise team members who are doing essential work as part of the coronavirus response.

 Your team may already have a mix of different devices depending on the level of access they need to do their job.
 After assessing who from your team can work from home, how they will do this, and the level of access they need, the next step is to order devices from OoCIO.

 If your team has never worked from home then they will need a laptop.
 HSE laptops are encrypted which means they are secure because they can only be accessed using a password.

 If you need less than 5 laptops order here Covid -19 Device Request Online Form

 If you need more than 5 laptops email TODeviceRequests@hse.ie.
 You will receive a form to complete about your team.
 Try and return this form as quickly as you can.